coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-3-11-how-do-i-get-an-a-plus-mozilla-observatory-wordpress.md

 ## Step 3: Set up HTTPS

+You'll need to have an SSL certification for your site.
+With Dreamhost, I use [Let's Encrypt](https://www.dreamhost.com/hosting/ssl-tls-certificates/) because I think SSL certificates should be free.

 When you analyze your site through Mozilla Observatory, you'll be presented with a series of recommendations for improving your score.
 The first recommendation is automatically redirecting from HTTP to HTTPS.

 First, we'll need to change this in the WordPress administration settings.